- Define the kinds of materials that spark creativity.

 Creativity gives children a chance to think of the world not just as it is, but as it could be.
 When your program provides children with interesting spaces and materials, you are giving them the tools to create and to understand the world around them.
 You might think an empty cardboard box is ready for the recycling bin, but to a child that box can become a house, a submarine, a spaceship, or any number of fascinating places.

 Think about the spaces and materials that inspire you in your own creativity.
 Perhaps you enjoy looking at websites like Pinterest and imagining ways to create new things, design your home, or organize your life.
 Perhaps walking through the craft store makes you excited about creating homemade greeting cards.
 Perhaps the home improvement store makes you envision all the renovations or woodworking projects you could do.
 Part of what makes these experiences inspiring is the variety, novelty, and beauty of the materials.
 You have choices, and your mind begins to play with all the options available to you.
 When spaces and materials are organized well, they inspire without overwhelming.
 Children are similarly inspired.
-You should spend some time thinking about the materials you choose.
+You should help staff members consider the materials they choose.

 Variety of materials

 To spark creativity, children need a variety of interesting materials.
 Inexpensive, everyday objects can inspire creativity: buttons, thread spools, pinecones, PVC tubes, wood blocks, fabric samples.
-Some of these materials you may already have.
+Work with staff members to think creatively about materials they already have.
 Families may also be willing to donate simple recyclables like milk caps, laundry detergent lids, paper towel tubes, or empty boxes.
 In a child’s eyes, a box of milk caps can transform into a spaceship, jewelry, or a whole new world of their own creation.
 Materials and tools for art expression can include an assortment of crayons, play dough, yarn, markers, paintbrushes, scissors, glue, colored pencils, pens, and paper in a variety of sizes, shapes and colors.
 Include paper punches, staplers and tape dispensers for older children.
 It is essential that children are able to choose from a variety of materials to learn what media work best to express their ideas.